lookang/TagUI/AILearningFeedbackAssistant/redme.md

-# SLS Login and Data Extraction
+# SLS Login and Data Extraction for learning feedback assistant LFA

 This repository contains a script for logging into the Student Learning Space (SLS) or MIMS, navigating to a specific assignment page, and extracting data to a CSV file.